 The best guidance I’ve found is at the Common Sense Media site.
 The organization’s YouTube and Your Kids page contains explanations, suggestions, and a link to a parent handout about YouTube.
 YouTube also has a Parent Resources page on its site, developed in collaboration with Common Sense Media.

 When your children use YouTube, it’s easy to turn on the Safety Mode using the link at the bottom of the page (see illustration above).
 To keep Safety Mode on permanently one needs to be a registered user (easy to do) and signed-in to YouTube.
 Check out this YouTube video about the Safety Mode.
 (Remember that no safety mode or filter works perfectly.)
 The YouTube safety issues page addresses other questions, though the location could a be a lot more user-friendly.
+Also check out the YouTube Community Guidelines page.

 More About YouTube Read the rest of this entry »